wso2/docs-mi/en/docs/learn/examples/jms-examples/quad-channel-jms-to-jms.md

 2. Start the broker.
 3. Start the Micro Integrator (after starting the broker).

-Set up the back-end service:
+Set up the backend service:

 1. Download the [back-end service]( https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/axis2Server.zip).
 2. Extract the downloaded zip file.
-3. Open a terminal, navigate to the `axis2Server/bin/` directory inside the extracted folder.
+3. Open a terminal and navigate to the `axis2Server/bin/` directory inside the extracted folder.
 4. Execute the following command to start the axis2server with the SimpleStockQuote back-end service:

     === "On MacOS/Linux/CentOS"